undefinedofficial/u-connect-server-ts/README.md

   // ssl: {
   //     cert: "path to cert file",
   //     key: "path to key file",
-  //     passphrase: "path to cert",
+  //     passphrase: "password to cert",
   // }
 });
 ```